 One of the best ways to become a public health volunteer is to contact your city or county health department.
 They can work with you to find an opportunity with a local public health association.

 Another great option is to contact national public health organizations.
-They will have contacts and resources to direct you to volunteer programs near you.
+They will have resources, which can direct you to volunteer programs near you.

 Volunteer duties may include: assisting at public hospitals, conducting nutrition classes, providing treatment, implementing health programs, supporting cancer patients, assisting the elderly, working in a community clinic, or even teaching a language.